IIAmir/local_rembg/README.md

 ## Example

-Explore our [example project](./example) to see how the Local Rembg SDK can be used in a Flutter application.
+Explore our [Example Project](./example) to see how the Local Rembg SDK can be used in a Flutter application.

 ## License Terms